-A 2017 study on pregnant women with melasma found using a topical, liposome-encapsulated aloe vera preparation significantly improved their melasma.
+A on pregnant women with melasma found using a topical, liposome-encapsulated aloe vera preparation significantly improved their melasma.

 This is a fern native to Central and South America.
 It’s sold under the brand names Kalawalla and Heliocare.
 It’s also called calaguala and anapsos.

-A 2014 review of literature found orally taking Polypodium leucotomos can treat melasma.
+A of literature found orally taking Polypodium leucotomos can treat melasma.
 However, researchers don’t include a recommended dosage.